vazco/uniforms/README.md

 ### Autosave

 Every form has an autosave functionality.
 If you set an `autosave` prop, then every change will trigger a submit.
-There's also an `autosaveDelay` prop - minimum time between saves in milliseconds (default: `0`).
+There's also an `autosaveDelay` prop - a minimum time between saves in milliseconds (default: `0`).

 **Example:**